Start planning your next getaway to the Louisiana Northshore with a copy of our latest visitor inspiration guide!Request Yours Now

 Get thee fortified with strong coffee and a great breakfast at Mattina Bella in downtown Covington before hitting the historic district's art galleries and shops.

 The historic St. John District is home to a number of galleries, starting with Columbia Street and the St. Tammany Art Association at the center of it all.
-Housed in a 19th Century building known as the “Art House”, the nonprofit hosts studio art classes, three galleries and community events throughout the year.
-The Miriam Barranger Gallery displays continuous rotating exhibitions by local and national artists, and the Severson and Williamson Galleries hold fine art and crafts by members working in in a variety of media.
-Shoppers will also find books by and about local artists, handmade jewelry and accessories, and other gift items.
-Before you go, be sure to check out the lush courtyard facing Columbia, a shady respite with places to sit with a picnic among lush plants, flowers, vine-wrapped trees, and a gently-flowing fountain.
+Housed in a 19th Century building known as the “Art House,” the nonprofit hosts studio art classes, three galleries and community events throughout the year.
+The Miriam Barranger Gallery displays continuous rotating exhibitions by local and national artists, and the Severson and Williamson Galleries hold fine art and crafts by members working in a variety of media.
+Shoppers will also find books by and about local artists, handmade jewelry and accessories and other gift items.
+Before you go, be sure to check out the courtyard facing Columbia, a shady respite with places to sit with a picnic among lush plants, flowers, vine-wrapped trees, and a gently-flowing fountain.

-Head south on New Hampshire to tree-lined Rutland you’ll find Rutland Street Gallery near the corner of Lee Lane.
-Featuring over a dozen fine artists, you’ll find paintings, pottery, photography, sculptures and more.
+Head south on Columbia to tree-lined Rutland you’ll find Rutland Street Gallery between Florida Street and Lee Lane.
+Featuring over a dozen fine artists, you’ll find paintings, pottery, photography, antiques, jewelry, notecards, gifts and more.

-You don’t want to miss S A L A D I N O Gallery, just a hop over to Boston Street’s across from Southern Hotel.
+You don’t want to miss S A L A D I N O Gallery, just a hop over to Boston Street, across from Southern Hotel.
 The new structure houses a family of well established, mid-career and up-and-coming artists and a cool patio.
-In the opposite direction, just before the Bogue Falaya Bridge at Boston Commons, is Art House Boston, featuring contemporary paintings by five St. Tammany artists.

 Then head out of downtown Covington on Hwy.
 190 south for Impastato Gallery to see colorful paintings by four local artists featuring acrylics, oils and more.